danielsunzhongyuan/my_leetcode_in_python/Questions.md

 N will be an integer in the range [1, 30].
 K will be an integer in the range [1, 2^(N-1)].

+814. binary-tree-pruning
+We are given the head node root of a binary tree, where additionally every node's value is either a 0 or a 1.
+Return the same tree where every subtree (of the given tree) not containing a 1 has been removed.
+(Recall that the subtree of a node X is X, plus every node that is a descendant of X.)

+Example 1:
+Input: [1,null,0,0,1]
+Output: [1,null,0,null,1]

+Explanation:
+Only the red nodes satisfy the property "every subtree not containing a 1".
+The diagram on the right represents the answer.

+Example 2:
+Input: [1,0,1,0,0,0,1]
+Output: [1,null,1,null,1]

+Example 3:
+Input: [1,1,0,1,1,0,1,0]
+Output: [1,1,0,1,1,null,1]

+Note:
+The binary tree will have at most 100 nodes.
+The value of each node will only be 0 or 1.

 844. backspace-string-compare